Praxis (process): Jean-Paul Sartre

 In the Critique of Dialectical Reason, Jean-Paul Sartre posits a view of individual praxis as the basis of human history.
 In his view, praxis is an attempt to negate human need.
 In a revision of Marxism and his earlier existentialism, Sartre argues that the fundamental relation of human history is scarcity.
 Conditions of scarcity generate competition for resources, exploitation of one over another and division of labor, which in its turn creates struggle between classes.
 Each individual experiences the other as a threat to his or her own survival and praxis; it is always a possibility that one's individual freedom limits another's.
 Sartre recognizes both natural and man-made constraints on freedom: he calls the non-unified practical activity of humans the "practico-inert".
 Sartre opposes to individual praxis a "group praxis" that fuses each individual to be accountable to each other in a common purpose.
 Sartre sees a mass movement in a successful revolution as the best exemplar of such a fused group.

 Hannah Arendt

 In The Human Condition, Hannah Arendt argues that Western philosophy too often has focused on the contemplative life (vita contemplativa) and has neglected the active life (vita activa).
-This has led humanity to frequently miss much of the everyday relevance of philosophical ideas to real life.
+This has frequently led humanity to miss much of the relevance of philosophical ideas to real life.
 For Arendt, praxis is the highest and most important level of the active life.
-Thus, she argues that more philosophers need to engage in everyday political action or praxis, which she sees as the true realization of human freedom.
+She argues that more philosophers need to engage in everyday political action or praxis, which she sees as the true realization of human freedom.
 According to Arendt, our capacity to analyze ideas, wrestle with them, and engage in active praxis is what makes us uniquely human.